smashnet/LibreBlogging/README.md

 `docker-compose up`

+However, make sure that:

+* ... you set the UID in the compose file to the UID of your user.
+Otherwise, there will surely be permission issues with your volumes.
+* ... all ports stated in the compose file are publicly reachable and forwarded to your machine.

 ## What is it about?

 LibreBlogging is a hassle-free tool that enables you to set up a simple blog on [IPFS](https://ipfs.io) in no time.
 The benefits of publishing on IPFS are: